pranshul-kaushik/Armenia-Job-Posting/README.md

 ![](analysis_graphs/skills.png)

 - **IT  Job Classification** : Building  a  classifier  that  can  tell  us  from  the  job  description  and  company description whether a job is IT or not, so that this column can be automatically populated for new job postings.

-After doing so.
+**Repository is attached with _summary.html_ which is a intractive result of the Gridsearch and score of each models** _Check that out for better look_

 ![](analysis_graphs/Hiplot_Gridsearch.png)